skyclouds2001/vite-vue-template-sky/CONTRIBUTING.md

-# Contributing to SkyAdmin
+# Contributing to vite-vue-template-sky

-Thanks for your interest in contributing to SkyAdmin!
+Thanks for your interest in contributing to vite-vue-template-sky!